 - Update a roster or IPA

-Through InTouch for Providers, you can access claims, request and check the status of preauthorizations, and view member benefit information any time.
+Through InTouch for Providers, you can access claims, request and check the status of prior authorizations, and view member benefit information any time.
 The site is available through OneHealthPort, a single portal used by multiple insurers.

 The PacificSource Provider Manual for contracted providers is a reference tool for important information about the role of the provider and office staff in the delivery of healthcare to our members and your patients.

 It provides critical information regarding provider and plan responsibilities, and should be used in conjunction with your contract with PacificSource.
 Please take a moment to look over the sections that relate to your responsibilities.
-You will also find the expanded glossary helpful in becoming familiar with common insurance terminology and, of course, your comments, questions and/or suggestions are always welcome.
+You will also find the expanded glossary helpful in becoming familiar with common insurance terminology.
+Of course, your comments, questions and/or suggestions are always welcome.

-Our provider newsletter offers information about what's happening with PacificSource and the healthcare industry, as well as specific updates for commercial, Medicare, and Medicaid plans and patients.
-Current and recent newsletter articles can be found on our Articles page.
+Our Provider Bulletin offers information about what's happening with PacificSource and the healthcare industry, as well as specific updates for commercial, Medicare, and Medicaid plans and patients.
+Current and recent articles can be found on our Articles page.

 We advise our members to show their ID card at their doctor's office or pharmacy so that you have the information you need to submit claims on their behalf.

-Temporary ID cards will only be available to your patients with PacificSource coverage if their plan is active.
-If their plan starts on a future date (for example, the first of next month), they will need to wait until that date to print a temporary ID card.
+ID cards will only be available to your patients with PacificSource coverage if their plan is active.
+If their plan starts on a future date (for example, the first of next month), they will need to wait until that date to print an ID card.

 Requesting Replacement ID Cards